 To counteract the refusal of the call, Act 3 typically has three bumps, during which the protagonist accelerates down the tracks toward the take-off point.
 Each bump puts the protagonist one rung higher on the ladder that leads to the diving board of act 4.
 I often say “Three bumps and a push,” to help people envision what it takes to get your protagonist over the edge and into the water with the bad guys.

 A legitimate act two buys about fifteen minutes of character development before the hero commits to her first goal at around minute 20.
 In Saving Private Ryan, Captain Miller takes the assignment immediately, because it’s his job to do so.
-In Finding Nemo, Marvin gets going immediately, because his son is missing.
-More often, it takes some serious convincing.
+In Finding Nemo, it takes Nemo several dares and “bumps” until Nemo is finally scooped up and in the boat of the fish collectors.

 In Seven, Detective Somerset is determined to retire and only commits to solving the string of murders when he realizes he is needed.